Lancashire School of Business and Enterprise

 +44 (0) 1772 89 4721

 Adrian Wright's academic background and research interests are drawn from a number of disciplines.
-He has a first degree from Manchester Metropolitan University in Hospitality Management, a Master’s degree from Manchester Business School in Corporate Communications and Reputation Management and a PhD in Business and Management from Manchester Business school.
-Adrian has taught on a range of undergraduate and postgraduate courses teaching public relations, marketing and management.
+He has a first degree from Manchester Metropolitan University in Hospitality Management, a Master’s degree from Manchester Business School in Corporate Communications and Reputation Management and a PhD in Business and Management from Alliance Manchester Business School.
+Adrian is an active researcher, and has taught on programmes across the Lancashire School of Business and Enterprise.

 Broadly, Adrian’s research interests include work and employment in the creative industries and new work arrangements in the new economy.
 He completed his PhD in 2016 where he investigated enterprise and entrepreneurialism in the digital games sector.
-Adrian is a member of the Institute for Research into Organisations, Work and Employment.
+More recently Adrian has undertaken projects examining occupational communities and the working practices of SME’s.
+Adrian is the Director of iROWE (Institute for Research into Organisations, Work and Employment), iROWE runs regular events for this network, such as its evening seminars and through activities such as the highly regarded ESRC seminar series ‘Reframing Resolution’. iROWE is also recognised for its ability to influence employment policy and practice with a 4* impact case study in REF2014.

 Wright, A (2013).
 Entrepreneurialism in Digital Games.
 Paper presented to International Labour Process Conference.
 Rutgers, The State University of New Jersey